sohrabsaran/AIDemos/README.md

 This is licensed under MIT.
 If I have explained something well in my code or documentation, then please link to that code or document to acknowledge.

 # Documentation
-Apart from comments in the code, I find google docs much easier to edit and maintain than .md files.
-My top-level google doc that gives an overview of AI and ML can be found <a href="https://docs.google.com/document/d/1JSq7Kq6G61wOvT5zOIAFjT5TSe8t7la9rz1ClHGmu2A/edit?usp=sharing">here</a>.
+This repository also contains documentation on AI terms and concepts.
+The top-level page that gives an overview of AI and ML can be found <a href="https://sohrabsaran.github.io/AIDemos/aiNotes.html">here</a>.

-To track visitors I am shifting to embedded google docs.
-So the documentation will be available at https://sohrabsaran.github.io/AIDemos/home.html